Training structure

 Faculty of Science

-Origin and evolution of the planet ;
+Origin and Evolution of the Planet;

-Geological scale and geochronology ;
+Geological time scale and geochronology;

-Human evolution and anthropization ;
+Human evolution and anthropization;

 Natural resources (water, energy, mineral resources) and anthropization